Oliva Cigar Co.: Establishment

-"It pushed the family closer to self-sufficiency and gave it a product that was embraced by the cigar cognoscenti in the United States.
-The world was falling in love with Nicaraguan tobacco, and Oliva had it to spare."
+It pushed the family closer to self-sufficiency and gave it a product that was embraced by the cigar cognoscenti in the United States.
+The world was falling in love with Nicaraguan tobacco, and Oliva had it to spare.

 Development

 Oliva opened up a new facility in Estelí in July 2003, replacing a smaller factory.

 By 2005, Oliva Cigar Co. was producing 6 million cigars a year and expanding its operations continually.
 About 90% of the company's production was in Oliva-branded product.
 It was at that time the second largest grower of tobacco in Nicaragua.
 Within a period of four years, the company more than double its output, producing 13 million cigars for the market in 2009.
 The brand uses tobacco grown by the company itself in Estelí, Condega, Jalapa, and Somoto, Nicaragua.

-The brand's flagship is the Oliva Serie V, a cigar launched in 2006 which was named to Cigar Aficionado magazine's list of the Best Cigars of 2008.
+The brand's flagship is the Oliva Serie V, a cigar launched in 2006, which was named to Cigar Aficionado magazine's list of the Best Cigars of 2008.
 In addition to its array of Oliva-branded products, the company also makes a line of squat, thick cigars bearing the brand-name "NUb."

 The brand's premiere products are produced in a 60000 sqft rolling facility located in Estelí, Nicaragua, capable of producing 50,000 cigars a day.
 Lower-end products are manufactured in a smaller facility located in Danlí, Honduras and shipped to Nicaragua for final export.
 Some 350 rollers were employed in the Estelí facility in 2010.

 Oliva also makes cigars for other companies under contract, such as the Savinelli Liga Especial and the Savinelli Special Selection 2005.

-Company today
+Recent history

 Oliva Cigar Family has been acquired by J. Cortes Cigars, as of Summer 2016.

 The five Oliva siblings and the great-grandchildren of Melanio Oliva, remain actively involved in the family brand.
 Gilberto Junior runs the Nicaraguan leaf growing operation and creates blends, Carlos oversees production, Jeannie runs the office in Miami Lakes, and José directs sales.

 The company employs a sales management group of 18 people, who sell Oliva products in 18 countries.
 Approximately 95% of Oliva's sales are made to the American market.

 In 2011, Oliva Cigar Co. joined forces with Padilla as part of a project called Studio Tobac.
 As part of this venture Oliva was contracted by Padilla to manufacture its "Studio Tobac Special Edition" figurado.
 Oliva also manufactures the Nica Libre "Potencia" under contract by internet cigar retailer Meier and Dutch.

 Oliva Cigar Co. is not to be confused with the Oliva Tobacco Co. of Tampa, Florida, an important tobacco grower which supplies a number of leading brands, or with the long-established brand Oliveros.

+In 2025 Oliva became the official cigar of the Cigar Smoking World Championships the Oliva Mareva, created exclusively for CSWC.